The Best Places to Eat & Drink in Budapest

 In the past decade or so, Budapest’s restaurant scene has broadened beyond goulash and stuffed cabbage, with trendy new venues serving both a wider variety of international cuisines and elegant, innovative takes on traditional Hungarian fare.

 Budapest, 1051, Sas u.
 3, 1051 Hungary

 One of Budapest's Michelin-starred restaurants, this blend of a French-style bistro and a contemporary boite offers new takes on traditional Hungarian cuisine in an airy, elegant dining room.
-Ingredients in dishes like venison loin with potato...
+Ingredients in dishes like piglet shoulder with black...

 Budapest, Kazinczy u.
 48, 1075 Hungary

 One of Budapest's newest hot spots for drinking, dining, and simply meeting friends takes its inspiration from New York City's trendiest borough.
 BRKLYN serves up "street food" like burgers, tapas, and BBQ ribs, and drinks like gin cocktails and...